JohnReedLOL/scala-trace-debug/README.md

 1. Add the library dependency (in sbt) or grab the jar file from the "scala-trace-debug/target/scala-2.11" folder.

-2. import info.collaboration_station.debug._ (implicit conversion) or info.collaboration_station.debug.Debug
+2. import info.collaboration_station.debug._ (implicit conversion) or info.collaboration_station.debug.Debug (static methods)

 3. Go to: Run > Edit Configurations > Add New Configuration (green plus sign).